 Because there are so many different potential approaches to B2B marketing, it's important to follow best practices in order to ensure your marketing strategy is the best fit for your business's goals.

 Essential B2B marketing best practices include:

-- Omnichannel presence: In order to reach buyers most effectively, you must maintain multiple marketing channels that allow you to reach prospects wherever they perform their research when identifying products or services for their business.
+- Omnichannel presence.
+In order to reach buyers most effectively, you must maintain multiple marketing channels that allow you to reach prospects wherever they perform their research.
 Some buyers may be most active on social media, for example, while others turn to search engines.
 You want to make it easy for buyers in all contexts to learn about your business and product.

-- Nurture and educate leads: Attracting leads and determining that they are qualified is only part of the sales process.
-Equally important is helping leads understand what makes your product stand out and how it will solve their business's challenges.
+- Nurture and educate leads.
+Attracting and qualifying leads is just one part of the process.
+Equally important is lead nurturing.
+This helps leads understand what makes your product stand out and how it will solve their business's challenges.
 Educational content in the form of videos or product tutorials is one way to do this.
-So is contacting leads directly to answer questions they may have.
+So is contacting leads and dealing with their queries directly.